Are you ready to learn…

-Learn the five elements from Chinese medicine and how these correspond to the five tastes.
+about the five elements from Traditional Chinese Medicine(TCM) and how they correspond to the five tastes?

 Water – Salty